 This vegan cream of celery soup recipe shines thanks to a big heaping of dill and a drizzle of EVOO.
 This tasty soup ready in under 30 minutes!
 It is garnished with a dill and celery salad, simply too pretty not to eat.
 Who doesn't love a dairy-free soup that tastes like spring but is still hearty and warm for those chilly days?

 Simple to make, no soaking nuts overnight and doesn't have the weird taste of coconut milk.
 What are you waiting for?
 Make this for dinner tonight!
+Did we also mention that it is gluten-free?

 Please read the entire posts for tips and tricks for a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!